motorcycle destinations

 End: East Stone Gap, Virgina

 While you are still in Cumberland, you can go and explore the Kingdom Come State Park.
-You can head up to the tops of Log Rock or Raven Rock to get a good look of the sprawling valleys below.
+You can head up to the tops of Log Rock or Raven Rock to get a good look at the sprawling valleys below.

 After you head out, you will follow Kentucky Route 160 as you head towards the Kentucky-Virginia border.
 Along the way, you can pull over and head up the Little Shepherd Trail if you would like to engage in hiking.
 When you stop in Benham, you can check out the Kentucky Coal Mining Museum.